COVID-19: Update on the Measures Taken by the University of Montpellier

 Dear students,

 We are delighted to have you back on campus for the start of the new academic year.
-However, since the COVID-19 pandemic has not yet shown any signs of abating, stricter precautionary measures are necessary.
+However, since the COVID-19 pandemic has not shown any signs of abating, enhanced precautionary measures are necessary.

-Wearing a mask is now mandatory on all University campuses, for everyone, everywhere, both indoors and outdoors.
+Wearing a mask is now mandatory on all University campuses, for everyone, everywhere—both indoors and outdoors.
 Failure to comply with the mask requirement constitutes a violation of the University’s internal regulations and may result in disciplinary action.
-As a one-time exception, the University will provide you with two reusable masks.
+As a one-time exception, the University will provide you with two washable masks.
 Distribution is currently being handled by each Faculty, School, or Institute.

-If you are at potential risk of developing a severe form of COVID-19, you must consistently wear medical-grade masks, which may require a doctor’s prescription.
+If you are at potential risk of developing a severe form of COVID, you must consistently wear medical-grade masks, which may require a doctor’s prescription.

-If you test positive for COVID, have had close contact* with someone who tested positive for COVID, or are experiencing COVID symptoms, we urge you to contact your primary care physician first to find out what steps to take.
-If you do not have a doctor, you can call 0 800 130 000 (toll-free service) to be referred to a general practitioner.
-You can inform the COVID liaisons at your faculty, school, or institute, or the registrar’s office, of your situation by providing your phone number, date of birth, and the date you took a test (or plan to take one) or the date you first experienced symptoms.
-This information, shared with the Regional Health Agency, will help in the fight against the virus by breaking chains of transmission.
+If you test positive for COVID, if you’ve had close contact* with someone who tested positive for COVID, or if you’re experiencing COVID symptoms, we urge you to contact your primary care physician as a matter of priority to find out what steps to take.
+If you don’t have a doctor, you can call 0 800 130 000 (toll-free) to be referred to a general practitioner.
+You can notify the COVID coordinators at your faculty, school, or institute —or the registrar’s office—of your situation by providing your phone number, date of birth, and the date you took a test (or plan to take one) or the date you first experienced symptoms.
+This information, shared with the Regional Health Agency, will help in the fight against the virus by breaking the chains of transmission.
 You can also consult the fact sheets from Santé Publique France (available for download at the end of this message).

-University departments (libraries, the Joint Office for Information, Counseling, and Career Services (SCUIO-IP), the Joint Department of Preventive Medicine and Health Promotion (SCMPPS), Handiversité, Art & Culture, the Joint Department of Physical Activities and Sports (SUAPS), and the Student Life Office) have come together to support you on a daily basis by operating as closely as possible to the “normal” functioning of a university.
+The University’s departments (libraries, the Joint Office for Information, Counseling, and Career Services (SCUIO-IP), the Joint Department of Preventive Medicine and Health Promotion (SCMPPS), Handiversité, Art & Culture, the Joint Department of Physical Activities and Sports (SUAPS), and the Student Life Office) have come together to support you on a daily basis by operating in a way that closely resembles the “normal” functioning of a university.

-Finally, while the start of the academic year is typically associatedwith festive and orientation events, we remind you that organizing such events on the University of Montpellier campus is not permitted.
-Given the recent resurgence of the pandemic, we also strongly advise against organizing or participating in such events off-campus.
-Such gatherings are particularly conducive to the spread of the virus.
-We also remind you that hazing is a criminal offense punishable by up to six months in prison and a fine of 7,500 euros.
+Finally, while the start of the school year is usually a timefor festive events and orientation activities, we would like to remind you that organizing such events on the University of Montpellier campus is not permitted.
+Given the recent resurgence of the pandemic, we also strongly advise against organizing or participating in these types of events off campus.
+Such events are particularly conducive to the spread of the virus.
+We also remind you that hazing is a criminal offense punishable by 6 months in prison and a fine of 7,500 euros.
 It is strictly prohibited.

 We know that the circumstances surrounding the start of this academic year are difficult for you.
 However, this should in no way dampen your motivation or your desire to succeed: together with the administrations of the academic departments, schools, and institutes, as well as the teaching staff, we are doing everything we can to ensure that your year goes as smoothly as possible.

-We thank you in advance for your commitment to helping prevent the spread of the epidemic and wish you a wonderful academic year.
+We thank you in advance for your commitment to combating the spread of the epidemic and wish you a wonderful academic year.

 Philippe Augé

-Student Vice President* Close contact: any person who has had direct contact with a confirmed case in one of the following situations without effective protective measures (a surgical mask worn by the case or the contact, a general-purpose mask manufactured in accordance with the AFNOR standard or equivalent worn by both the case AND the contact, a face shield, or another form of physical barrier such as glass or plexiglass):
+* High-risk contact: any person who has had direct contact with a confirmed case in one of the following situations without effective protective measures (a surgical mask worn by the case or the contact, a general-purpose mask manufactured in accordance with the AFNOR standard or equivalent worn by both the case AND the contact, a face shield, or other physical barrier such as glass or Plexiglas):

-- who have had direct, face-to-face contact with a case at a distance of less than 1 meter, regardless of the duration (e.g., conversation, meal, flirting, hugs, kisses).
+• who have had direct, face-to-face contact with a confirmed case at a distance of less than 1 meter, regardless of the duration (e.g., conversation, meal, flirting, hugs, kisses).
 However, people encountered briefly in public spaces are not considered high-risk contacts;

-- having shared a confined space (office, meeting room, personal vehicle, etc.) for at least 15 minutes with a confirmed case, or having been in close proximity to a confirmed case during multiple episodes of coughing or sneezing.
+• having shared a confined space (office, meeting room, personal vehicle, etc.) for at least 15 minutes with a confirmed case, or having been face-to-face with a confirmed case during several episodes of coughing or sneezing.

 View the fact sheets from Santé Publique France: